hturnbull93/spreddit/README.md

 The `Register` component renders a small `Wrapper` containing a `Formik` form, with `InputField`s for username and password.
 It also renders a `Button` whose `isLoading` prop is passed the `isSubmitting` property from the [Formik](https://formik.org/docs/api/formik) render child props function ([read more](https://reactjs.org/docs/render-props.html)).

+`Formik`'s `initialValues` is an object representing the fields of the form, which is passed directly to `console.log` in `onSubmit` for now.

 ### GraphQL Client

 Install URQL and GrqphQL with: